-A new study suggests that diabetes-SNational related mortality-currently listed as the Seventh-leading cause of death by CDC-

-Awareness Month is far underreported and may actually be FINDING THE the third-leading cause of death in the United States.
+A new study suggests that diabetes-IS National related mortality-currently listed as the Awareness Month is far underreported and may actually be FINDING THE the third-leading cause of death in the United States.
 According to CDC, the number of people with diabetes has more than tripled in the last couple of decades, reaching 30 million today.
 Researchers have long agreed that diabetes is an underreported cause of death.
 According to Vox's Julia Belluz, that is because people with diabetes often have other health conditions, or "comorbidities"conditions like heart disease, high blood pressure, obesity, and cancer.